 The Takeaway for Social Media Startups

-I should reiterate here that I don’t recommend that new startups use nearly as many slides as LinkedIn used in its pitch deck.
-For seed round startups, it’s way too much information.
+Seed-round startups should refrain from using as many slides as LinkedIn used in its pitch deck.
+For seed-round startups, brevity is critical to success.
 However, in later rounds, more robust decks are often necessary.

 In terms of content, LinkedIn’s pitch deck clearly defined its priority – establishing the network.
 Furthermore, it explained why this task is critical to achieving its growth objectives.
 Winning pitch decks identify how the team will utilize the investment to progress, scale, and expand the business and its success.
 The deck also showcased significant traction, showing how the company’s actual growth and user engagement far out-scaled projected metrics.